Migration to Flutter Guide

 For a detailed comparison between the technologies, check out our article on how to choose between Flutter or React Native

-MAUI is a cross-platform framework developed by Microsoft that allows developers to create applications for Android, iOS, macOS, and Windows with a single codebase.
+MAUI is a cross-platform development framework created by Microsoft that allows developers to create applications for Android, iOS, macOS, and Windows with a single codebase.

 Pros of MAUI